open5e/open5e/source/characters/races.rst

 one.
 The damage increases to 3d6 at 6th level, 4d6 at 11th level, and 5d6 at 16th level.

-After you use your breath weapon, you can’t use it again until you complete a short or long rest.
+After you use your breath weapon, you can't use it again until you complete a short or long rest.

 **Damage Resistance.** You have resistance to the damage type